Logo

 There are a lot of reasons to consider using credit cards in your everyday life.
 Here are some of the more prominent benefits of using credit cards that can add value to your financial life.

 There was a time when cash was king, and it was difficult to use credit cards.
-Now,the opposite is true.
-If you use a credit card for a good chunk of your spending, you don’t have to worry about always having cash on hand, and you can even add your card to a digital wallet for additional convenience.
-And if you travel, you don’t have to worry about finding an ATM as long as the local merchants accept your card’s payment network.
+Now, the opposite is true.
+If you use a credit card for a good chunk of your spending, you don’t have to worry about always having cash on hand, and you can even add your credit card to a digital wallet for additional convenience.
+And if you travel, you don’t have to worry about finding an ATM or converting your currency as long as the local merchants accept your credit card’s payment network.[1]

 Most major credit card issuers offer zero-liability protection on unauthorized charges.
-And if you spot and dispute unauthorized charges before you pay your monthly bill, that money won’t be coming out of your bank account (as long as the dispute is upheld).
-Also, credit card technology has improved to the point where if you use your card’s chip or tap to pay, the transaction is encrypted to help prevent hackers from stealing your card information.
+If you spot and dispute unauthorized charges before you pay your monthly bill, you may withhold payment for the disputed charge as long as the dispute is upheld.
+Also, credit card technology has improved to the point where if you use your card’s chip or tap to pay, the transaction is encrypted to help prevent hackers from stealing your card information.[4]

 While there are some clear benefits to using credit cards, there are also some inherent risks that can damage your credit and threaten your financial well-being.
 Here’s what to consider.

-Some credit experts recommend keeping your utilization rate below 30%, but there’s no hard-and-fast rule.
-The lower it is, the better.
+Generally, a lower credit utilization is better for your credit versus a higher one.
 If your utilization rate gets too high, it could negatively impact your credit score until you pay down the balance.
-This can even be true if you pay your bill in full every month, so keep an eye on your balances and consider using your cards less or making multiple payments throughout the month to keep your utilization rate low.
+This can even be true if you pay your bill in full every month, so keep an eye on your balances and consider using your cards less or making multiple payments throughout the month to keep your credit utilization rate low.[2]

 When used responsibly, credit cards can provide a lot of value, and you may even be able to avoid some or all of the potential drawbacks.
-But if you’re concerned about going into debt or paying unnecessary fees and interest, they might not be worth it.
-As a result, it’s important that you take the time to consider why you want a credit card and how using one might affect your financial well-being.
+However, if you’re concerned about going into debt or paying unnecessary fees and interest, they might not be worth it.
+Before applying, take the time to consider why you want a credit card and how using one might affect your financial well-being.

 Think carefully about your situation, spending habits, and preferences to determine the right path for you.
-Spend time considering if a credit card is a financial tool that makes sense for you.
-Evaluating which lender you would like to work with, the types of perks you would like, and how credit cards can help move you toward your financial goals is a key part of making the right decisions for your wallet.
+Spend time considering whether a credit card is a financial tool that makes sense for you.
+Evaluating credit card issuers, rewards programs and perks, and how the card can help move you toward your financial goals is a key part of making the right decisions for your wallet.

 Like most financial tools, credit cards aren’t inherently good or bad.
 Used properly, they can help you build a strong credit profile and give you access to appealing perks and rewards.
 On the other hand, they can lead to overspending, excessive interest charges, and potential damage to your credit score.